waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - The PC in Pokémon Centers is used for Pokémon and item storage.
 - BERRY trees grow new BERRIES every day.

-# Current Quest: Explore Ilex Forest
+# Current Quest: Explore Route 34
-- **Objective:** Navigate through Ilex Forest to reach the next area.
+- **Objective:** Navigate through Route 34 to reach the next city.
-- **Status:** Currently exploring the northern part of the forest.
+- **Status:** Currently battling a trainer on the west side of the route.

 # Key Items
 - **HIVEBADGE:** From Bugsy.
 Allows traded POKéMON up to L30 to obey and enables the use of CUT outside of battle.